Sickness benefit in Sweden

 You apply for sickness benefit at Försäkringskassan.

-If you are sick for a long period, you will be allocated a personal case officer at Försäkringskassan who will help you with everything relating to sickness benefit.
+If you are sick for a long period, you will be assigned a personal case officer at Försäkringskassan who will help you with everything relating to sickness benefit.
 Your case officer will contact you when you have received your first payment.

 If you are under 30, and cannot work full-time for at least a year because of sickness, injury or disability, you may be entitled to activity compensation (aktivitetsersättning).